nordeck/matrix-poll/.changeset/clean-toys-look.md

 '@nordeck/matrix-poll-widget': minor
 ---

-Add the option to end a poll early.
+Add the option to manually end a poll immediately to shorten it if everyone already voted.